Guernsey votes against assisted dying

 Guernsey's politicians vote to reject assisted dying

-Guernsey's government has rejected proposals that could have seen assisted dying legalised in the future.
+Guernsey's government has rejected proposals that may have seen assisted dying legalised in the future.

 Had it been approved, the island could have become the first place in the British Isles to allow assisted dying.